How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 -

-Scraping dynamic websites with Python can be extremely useful when you need to extract data that’s hidden behind JavaScript.
-Scraping dynamic web pages that use JavaScript is more difficult for web scrapers to manage since it consists of changing elements.
+Scraping dynamic websites with Python can be extremely useful for extracting data hidden behind JavaScript.
+Scraping dynamic web pages that use JavaScript is more difficult for web scrapers to manage because elements change dynamically.

 After reading this, you’ll understand the difference between static and dynamic content and how to extract data safely.
 You’ll also get free code examples to scrape dynamic pages and tips to avoid IP bans.